Causes of Low Blood Pressure after Dialysis

 Dialysis is a medical procedure which can help to clear harmful substances away from blood.
 However, dialysis does not work as well as our kidney, as during this process, not only harmful substances, but also some nutrition are removed as well.
 Removing too much weight at one time can cause quick decrease of bloodstream in kidney, and thus lead to low blood pressure.
 To prevent this condition, having a proper control of the dry weight is very important.
 In addition, aside from quick removal of too much weight, taking antihypertensive pills before dialysis also should be blamed for low blood pressure.
 As we have mentioned above, to have a tight control of high blood pressure, medications like ACE inhibitors and ARBs are always applied.
 These medications are helpful; however, for kidney failure patients who are on dialysis, they need to regular the dose of medications before dialysis, otherwise, low blood pressure will be caused.
 How much antihypertensive are needed generally depends on the specific illness condition.

 For low blood pressure caused by dialysis, it is usually accompanied by dizziness, increase in pulse, cold skin and chest pain and so on.
 When these discomforts occur, dialysis patients should be alter about their blood pressure, so as to take measures timely and prevent further problems effectively.

 - Previous：Safe Foods to Eat while on Dialysis

 - Next：Can A Dialysis Patient Come Out of Dialysis

 Have a question regarding kidney disease?
 Get an answer from Medical Professional now!

-- Creatinine 3.6 in Hypertensive Kidney Disease Natural Healing
+- Herbal Medicine for 9.6 Creatinine in Hypertensive Kidney Disease